The Grand Canyon, Arizona, USA

 Safety

-Due to the very high temperatures especially in the summertime, keeping hydrated, putting on sunscreens, and staying away from the hottest parts of the day can make a big difference between safety and danger.
+Due to the very high temperatures, especially in the summertime, keeping hydrated, applying sunscreen, and staying away from the hottest parts of the day can make a big difference between safety and danger.

 Photography

-Photography sessions should be scheduled in the early hours and in the afternoon when the natural light is soft and the colors of the canyon are the brightest.
+Photography sessions should be scheduled in the early hours and in the afternoon, when the natural light is soft and the canyon’s colors are the brightest.

 Planning